SpectrumLi/TSVDExamples/README.md

 Suppose you can access the TSVD already, please download and compile it.
 The compiled result is TSVDInstrumenter.exe in the TSVDInstrumenter\bin\Debug.
 When downloading it, there is be a "Configurations" directory of default configuration.
 Then open a powershell:

-    & [path to TSVDInstrumenter.exe] [path to "TSVD.exe" in the buggy unit test] [path to Configurations\instrumentation-config.cfg] [path to Configurations\runtime-config.cfg]
+    & [path to TSVDInstrumenter.exe] [directory that contains "TSVD.exe" in the buggy unit test] [path to Configurations\instrumentation-config.cfg] [path to Configurations\runtime-config.cfg]

 ins.ps1 is a template.
 The expect result is